 When the Covid-19 shutdown began, we knew the impact on residents, communities and our partners could be devastating.
-The people affected most by the pandemic are Black, Indigenous and people of color (BIPOC) as well as workers who make the least money in America and were already struggling to make ends meet with limited access to health care.
+The people affected most by the pandemic were socially and economically disadvantaged individuals and families, including workers who make the least money in America and were already struggling to make ends meet with limited access to health care.

 Emergency Relief